Living In Peace Project Information

-Rongo Backpackers & Gallery, Karamea Farm Baches, Karamea Connections and the Global Gypsy Gallery form the financial base of the project and support the development of the venture by providing income to fund expansion.
-The eco-tourism businesses incorporate art, permaculture, and volunteerism, into their management structures and strive to be energy efficient, progressive thinking, professional and profitable.
+Rongo Backpackers & Gallery, Karamea Farm Baches, Karamea Connections and the Global Gypsy Gallery form the financial base of the LiP Project and support the development of the venture by providing income to fund expansion.
+The eco-tourism businesses incorporate art, permaculture, and volunteerism, into their management structures and strive to be energy efficient, progressive, professional and profitable.

-Any business venture has an environmental impact, there is no way to avoid this fact, but the Living In Peace Project strives to minimise the environmental cost of operating the business and is always seeking to be more energy efficient.
+Any business venture has an environmental impact, but the Living In Peace Project strives to minimise the environmental cost of operating the business and is always pursuing means of being more energy efficient.

 4th Night Free

 Both Rongo Backpackers & Gallery and Karamea Farm Baches offer the fourth night free.
 There are many reasons for this, firstly, Karamea is not yet a well-known tourist destination and there are a lot of great attractions to see and activities to do here.
 By offering an incentive for people to stay four nights, it also gives them an opportunity to explore the region and get and appreciation for the quality of the tourist experience on offer here.
 Fourth night free is also an eco-tourism concept in which we reduce the amount of water, electricity, washing detergent, labour and cleaning products we use by 75% (as oppose to cleaning the rooms and doing the laundry daily for single-night stays) and improve the longevity of the linen, towels and laundry equipment in the process.
 In addition, the 4th night free policy enables us get past the initial “Who are you?”
 “Where are you from?”
 “What do you do?” questions and into conversations of more substance by getting to know our guests over four days…a far more satisfying experience for both guest and accommodation provider.